michaelmangelsdorf/Sonne8/README.md

 It is actually a micro-controller, in that this board implements RAM and an IO interface.
 Then secondly, there is an IO expansion board, that fits on top of the CPU board via Arduino type stackable headers.

 What can it do?
-Well, the demo program computes 7 x 13 and shows the result on a 7-segment display...
+Well, the demo program computes 7 x 13 and shows the result on a 7-segment display (see the mul16 movie in the repo)...
 Behind the scenes, it reads the code for doing that by bit-banging an SPI interface connected to a serial EEPROM.
 So it's a micro-controller alright.

 The CPU board looks like this (this is an older version, notice the wire patch):